Cyber Security Consulting

 It then systemizes mitigations to minimize the potential and impacts of those threats and vulnerabilities.
 As such, it is an activity that includes all sectors and stakeholders of an organization.

 A viable ISMS must be tailored to the specific requirements and vulnerabilities of an organization.
 It must also be monitored and maintained to adapt to the growth of the business and the changing threat profiles that emerge.

 CVG Strategy Information Security experts have decades of cybersecurity specific experience and understand how to balance your business’ needs with compliance requirements, risk, and emerging threats.

 We recognize that security is a journey, not a destination.
 We will support your organization in developing a cybersecurity roadmap that ensures compliance readiness, proactive security controls, consistent testing, and continuous improvement.

-Security has to be comprehensive across all network layers.
-Adopting a layered approach to security that, when combined with strong policy management and enforcement, provides security professionals a choice of security solutions that could be modular, flexible, and scalable.
-Security is difficult to test, predict and implement.
-Security is not a ‘one size fits all situation.
 The security needs and the recommended security strategy of each organization is unique and different.
-For example, an enterprise, a telecommunication provider, a network operator, or service providers each can have a unique set of business needs and may have evolved their networking environment to meet these needs.
+For example, an enterprise, a telecommunication provider, a network operator, or service providers each can have a unique set of business needs.
+Because of this, they may have very different networking environments to meet these needs.

 CVG Strategy Cyber Security Consulting and Training